PaloAltoNetworks/prismacloud-api-python/README.md

 ------------------------------------------------------------------

-On to the tools themselves (Everything requires the rl_api_lib.py library file - keep it in the same directory as the other tools):
+On to the tools themselves (Everything requires the rl_lib_api.py and rl_lib_general.py library files - keep them in the same directory as the other tools):

 **rl-configure.py**
 - Use this to set up your Redlock username, password, and customer name for use in the remaining tools.